Eli Sukunda: Biography

 After Sukunda retired as an athlete, he began coaching.
 From 1977 to 1992, Sukunda was head coach at University of Windsor.
 His men's fencing team won the overall OUAA Fencing Championships in 1982 and 1986.
 His fencing teams finished no worse than 2nd in 14 of his 16 seasons.
 In 1993, Sukunda coached Canada's national Men's Sabre team at the World University Games and in the same year, he became head coach at Carleton University.
 In 1999 and 2000, Sukunda coached Canada's national Women's Sabre team at the World Fencing Championships.
 In the 2009–2010 season, Sukunda was named Carleton University's Coach of the Year.
 His men's and women's fencing teams each placed first overall at the OUA championships.
 It marked the second OUA title in the history of the Ravens women's program and the men's first championship since 2000–2001.
 It was also the first time both the men's and women's teams have captured gold in the same year.
 In the 2011–12 season, Sukunda's women's fencing team at Carleton University placed first overall at the OUA championships.
 In the 2012–2013 season, Sukunda's women's fencing team at Carleton University placed first overall at the OUA championships.
 In the 2013-2014 and 2014–2015 seasons, his men's fencing team at Carleton University placed first overall at the OUA championships.

 In 1996, Sukunda was inducted into the Windsor/Essex County Sports Hall of Fame.

+Personal life

+Sukunda is the father of Zachary Sukunda, a professional soccer player.